- Full version...** — Opens the Get full version dialog. This dialog has three buttons:

 - Return to game — Closes the dialog.

-- Rematch — Starts a new game with the same settings as the last game and swaps the sides.
-(Only available if a game has been finished or is in progress).
+- Next game — Starts a new game with the same settings as the last game and swaps the sides.

 - Game against computer — Starts a new game against the computer, no time limit is set.